 Do you have a monograph coming out?

-Yes, I’m currently working on a book with all the work from the past couple of years, hopefully, to be released before 2022.
+Yes, I’m currently working on a book with all the work from the past couple of years.
+Update November 2022: The book is out, see below.

 Where would you like to photograph?